-2.17 Provisions
+2.16 Provisions

 Provisions are recognized if, as a result of a past event, SaskCentral has a present legal or constructive obligation that can be estimated reliably, and it is probable that SaskCentral will be required to settle the obligation.
 The amount recognized as a provision is the best estimate of the consideration required to settle the present obligation at the reporting date, taking into account the risks and uncertainties surrounding the obligation.
+SaskCentral determines the probability of a loss arising and reliably estimates the expenditures required to settle any current or pending claims.
 Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.

-2.18 Dividends
+2.17 Dividends

 SaskCentral records dividends to shareholders as a reduction in retained earnings, in the year in which they are declared.
+There were no dividends declared in 2023 and 2024.

-2.19 New standards and interpretations not yet adopted
+2.18 New standards and interpretations not yet adopted

 SaskCentral actively monitors developments and changes in accounting standards from the International Accounting Standards Board (IASB), as well as requirements from the other regulatory bodies.
-Currently there are no standards, amendments or interpretations issued by IASB that are expected to have an impact on SaskCentral's future consolidated financial statements.
+A number of new accounting standards are effective for annual reporting periods beginning after January 1, 2024, and earlier application is permitted.
+However, SaskCentral has not early adopted any new or amended accounting standards in preparing these consolidated financial statements.
+SaskCentral does not expect the new or amended accounting standards to have an impact on SaskCentral's consolidated financial statements, with the exception of the following: